University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_3_introtobash3.md

 echo Sundayday | sed 's/day/night/g'
 ```

-You can 'capture' parts of the pattern in parentheses and access that in the second part of the regular expression (what you are switching to) using \1, \2, etc., to denoted the number of the captured string.
+You can 'capture' parts of the pattern in parentheses and access that in the second part of the regular expression (what you are switching to) using \1, \2, etc., to denote the number of the captured string.
 If you wanted to match `ATGNNNTGA`, where `N` is any base, and just output these three bases you could try the following

 ```